20 iconic signature dishes you must try in Sydney

 The OG Lamington at Tokyo Lamington

 The lamington is an Australian icon.
-The first recipe for this deceptively simple, sweet treat appeared in Queensland Country Life magazine in 1900 and has remained largely unchanged for more than a century.
+The first recipe for this deceptively simple, sweet treat appeared in Queensland Country Life newspaper in 1900 and has remained largely unchanged for more than a century.
 Tokyo Lamington in Newtown has a range of cool and quirky flavours on the menu (like fairy bread popcorn and yuzu meringue) but you can’t go past The OG.
 Classic sponge cake filled with raspberry jam and vanilla cream, dipped in chocolate sauce and coated with toasted coconut.
 Your nanna would be proud.

 Tokyo Lamington x Circa Group, Newtown